ComNetsHH/llm-paper-review-resources/Paper-4_ITNAC-2022/human_review.md

 # Review 1

-Orginality	Scientific/Technical Quality	Presentation Quality	Overall Recommendation Marginal 2		Marginal 2		    Marginal 2			Reject 2
+- Orginality (Marginal 2)
+- Scientific/Technical Quality (Marginal 2)
+- Presentation Quality (Marginal 2)
+- Overall Recommendation (Reject 2)

 ## Strengths
 The situation, of a network used for seismic measurements, is interesting and warrants study.